mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 `MRTG-LOG01` did not have direct internet access.

-The installer was transferred through a controlled staging folder:
+The installer was transferred through:

 ```text
 C:\Installers
 ```

-This allowed the installation to proceed without enabling internet access on the server.
+This allowed installation without enabling direct internet access on the server.

+In production, staged software should also be validated through an approved source, digital signature verification, and cryptographic hash comparison.

 ### Account Management Search Returned Zero Results

-The account lifecycle search returned no results because the current input contained LOG01’s local Security log.
+The account lifecycle search returned no results because the current input contained only the local `MRTG-LOG01` Security log for the selected time range.

-Domain account lifecycle events are generated and audited primarily on domain controllers.
+Domain account lifecycle events are recorded on domain controllers when the required audit policy is enabled.

-This result identified a collection gap rather than proving that no account activity existed.
+The result identified a collection limitation rather than proving that no domain account activity occurred.

 ### Administrator Keyword Search Returned Zero Results

-The search below returned no results:
+The following search returned no results:

 ```spl
 index=main sourcetype="WinEventLog:Security" EventCode=4732 Administrators
 ```

-The event existed, but the target group value may not have been indexed as a searchable raw keyword in the expected format.
+The raw keyword did not match the target events as expected.

-The next step would be to inspect the parsed fields and search the actual group-name field.
+The next step would be to inspect field extractions and filter on the actual field containing the target group name.

 ---

 ## Security Considerations

-The Splunk administrator password was not exposed in the evidence.
+The Splunk administrator password was excluded from the evidence.

 Production security should also include:

 - Restricted Splunk administrator membership
 - Role-based access control
+- Separate administrative and search identities
 - TLS for Splunk Web
-- Secure management ports
+- Protected Splunk management interfaces
-- Firewall restrictions
+- Host firewall restrictions
 - Protected service credentials
 - Configuration backups
-- Audit Trail monitoring
+- Splunk audit-index monitoring
-- Separation of search and administrative roles
 - Controlled app installation
 - Index access restrictions
 - Data retention requirements
-- Time synchronization
+- Reliable time synchronization
-- Capacity monitoring
+- Capacity and ingestion monitoring
+- Software integrity validation
+- Credential rotation
+- Secure remote administration

+Local HTTP access at `http://localhost:8000` demonstrated functionality but did not validate encrypted remote management.

 ---

 ## Real-World Relevance

-SIEM platforms are central to IAM operations because identity attacks leave evidence in authentication and authorization logs.
+Identity attacks often leave evidence in authentication, account-management, and authorization logs.

 Common monitoring use cases include:

 - Password spraying
 - Brute-force attempts
-- Disabled account use
+- Disabled-account use
-- Service account failures
+- Service-account failures
 - New account creation
 - Privileged account enablement
 - Domain Admin membership changes